LouiseYLi/1800_202330_BBY37/README.md

 # Project Title

 ## 1. Project Description
-A web application that filters gas stations near the user according to their specified preferences x
+A web application that filters gas stations near the user according to their specified preferences. x

 ## 2. Names of Contributors
 List team members and/or short bio's here...